Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 data with fine resolution covariates.

-Another common limitation of legacy soil point data is that the criteria used to select locations at which to sample soils are not consistent and can lead to bias in which soils and which parts of the landscape get sampled in any given area.
-So, available information on soil classes or soil properties at known points in the landscape may or may not be representative of the dominant or actual landscape conditions.
+Another common limitation of legacy soil point data is that the criteria used to select locations at which to sample soils have not always been consistent.
+This can lead to bias in which soils and which parts of the landscape get sampled in any given area.
+So, available information on soil classes or soil properties at known points in the landscape may, or may not, be representative of the dominant or actual landscape conditions.
 Sometimes soils are sampled because they are believed to be representative of the dominant conditions in a landscape.
 At other times, soils are sampled